MissMeriel/ROSbot_data_collection/rosbot_installation.md

 N.B.
 READ THE INSTRUCTIONS ALL THE WAY THROUGH AND SKIM THE TROUBLESHOOTING SECTION BEFORE YOU BEGIN.
 This will make setup a lot faster as you can make sure you have everything you need ready to go (keyboard, mouse, bluetooth dongle, wifi connection...).

+1. Plug the USB drive into a computer and format the USB drive as Fat32.
+Reformat the drive if needed.
+Be sure to retain a copy of the data on your local computer if reformatting is required.
-1. Copy `start_rosbot.sh` file and `src` directory to your USB drive.
+2. Copy `start_rosbot.sh` file and `src` directory to your USB drive.
 Plug the USB drive into your ROSbot.
-2. Connect to your ROSbot (ssh, plug in a monitor and mouse/keyboard, etc.).
+3. Connect to your ROSbot (ssh, plug in a monitor and mouse/keyboard, etc.).
-3. Copy `start_rosbot.sh` to `~` (aka `/home/husarion`).
+4. Copy `start_rosbot.sh` to `~` (aka `/home/husarion`).
-4. Give `start_rosbot.sh` executable permissions by running `chmod +x start_rosbot.sh`.
+5. Give `start_rosbot.sh` executable permissions by running `chmod +x start_rosbot.sh`.
-5. Copy the `datacoll` package inside `src` to `~/husarion_ws/src`.
+6. Copy the `datacoll` package inside `src` to `~/husarion_ws/src`.
-6. Add executable permissions to all `.py` scripts in the `datacoll` package: `cd ~/husarion_ws/src/datacoll/src; chmod +x *.py`
+7. Add executable permissions to all `.py` scripts in the `datacoll` package: `cd ~/husarion_ws/src/datacoll/src; chmod +x *.py`
-7. `cd ~/husarion_ws; source devel/setup.bash`
+8. `cd ~/husarion_ws; source devel/setup.bash`
-8. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbot---quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
+9. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbot---quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
-9. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
+10. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
 Refer to troubleshooting for determining your distro and updating your ros repo and authentication.
-10. Install `bluez` and `bluetoothctl`: ` sudo apt install bluez`
+11. Install `bluez` and `bluetoothctl`: ` sudo apt install bluez`
-11. Run `sudo service bluetooth start; bluetoothctl scan on`.
+12. Run `sudo service bluetooth start; bluetoothctl scan on`.
 Try connecting your Xbox controller to the bluetooth.
 Refer to troubleshooting if your bluetooth is disconnecting and reconnecting.
-12. Try running the startup script: `./start_rosbot.sh`.
+13. Try running the startup script: `./start_rosbot.sh`.
 If you experience errors, refer to troubleshooting.
-13. If steps #11-12 run smoothly, add `./start_rosbot.sh` to your startup routine.
+14. If steps #11-12 run smoothly, add `./start_rosbot.sh` to your startup routine.
 For more detailed screenshots, see section below on adding scripts to your startup routine.
     1. Go to Dash and type "Start" into the search bar.
 On HusarionOS, this is the magnifying glass icon at the bottom of the screen.
     2. Double click to open "Session and Startup".
     3. Hit the "Add" icon to add a new routine to startup.
     4. Write a name and description.
 In the "Command" field, type `/bin/bash -c "sleep 10 & /home/husarion/start_rosbot.sh"`.
-11. Test if your script starts on startup.
+15. Test if your script starts on startup.
 Turn off your ROSbot and turn it back on again.
 The LiDAR turret should spin within 20-30 seconds.
 Let it run for a few seconds and then check the external USB drive to see if the dataset wrote to disk.
-12. Follow the instructions linked [here](https://support.xbox.com/en-US/help/hardware-network/controller/update-xbox-wireless-controller) to update the Xbox controller firmware.
+16. Follow the instructions linked [here](https://support.xbox.com/en-US/help/hardware-network/controller/update-xbox-wireless-controller) to update the Xbox controller firmware.
-12. If step #10 goes smoothly, refer to [README.md](README.md) "ROSbot Setup" section for running the ROSbot.
+17. If step #10 goes smoothly, refer to [README.md](README.md) "ROSbot Setup" section for running the ROSbot.
 If you experience errors, refer to troubleshooting.

 ## Adding scripts to your startup routine on HusarionOS
 1. Go to Dash and type "Start" into the search bar.
 On HusarionOS, this is the magnifying glass icon at the bottom of the screen.